 Dispatcher I: Must possess, or obtain within six (6) months of hire date, a valid Emergency Medical Dispatcher (or equivalent) and CPR certifications.
 Must possess, or obtain within eighteen (18) months of hire date, a valid Utah Peace Officer Standards and Training (POST) Dispatcher Certification.

-Dispatcher II: Must possess a valid Emergency Medical Dispatcher (or equivalent) and CPR certifications.
+Dispatcher II & III: Must possess a valid Emergency Medical Dispatcher (or equivalent) and CPR certifications.
 Must possess a valid Utah Peace Officer Standards and Training (POST) Dispatcher Certification.

-Must e able to type at least 40 words per minute.
+Must be able to type at least 40 words per minute.

 Must pass the Davis County Sheriff’s Office (DCSO) background investigation.
 As part of the background investigation, the DCSO requests that all applicants submit to a pre-employment polygraph examination.